cobwebos/docs/articles/best-practices-retry-service-specific.md

 	{
 	    public BlogConfiguration()
 	    {
-	        // Set up the execution strategy for SQL ??? (exponential) with 5 retries and 12 sec delay.
+	        // Set up the execution strategy for SQL Database (exponential) with 5 retries and 12 sec delay.
 	        // These values could be loaded from configuration rather than being hard-coded. this.SetExecutionStrategy(
 	                "System.Data.SqlClient", () => new SqlAzureExecutionStrategy(5, TimeSpan.FromSeconds(12)));